-The Primary Language Curriculum is for teachers of primary school children from Stages 1–4 (Junior Infants – Sixth Class) in all school contexts, including English-medium schools, Gaeltacht schools, Irish-medium schools and special schools.
-The Primary Language Curriculum presents the intended learning and development for all children by providing the Rationale, Aims, Strands and Elements, and Learning Outcomes.
-The curriculum for Junior and Senior infants is aligned with the principles and methodologies of Aistear: the Early Childhood Curriculum Framework (NCCA, 2009).
+The Primary Language Curriculum is designed for teachers of primary school children from Stages 1 – 4 (Junior Infants – Sixth Class) in all school contexts, including English-medium schools, Gaeltacht schools, Irish-medium schools and special schools.
+The Primary Language Curriculum presents the intended learning and development for all children by providing the Rationale, Aims, Strands, Elements and Learning Outcomes.

-The National Council for Special Education (NCSE) is continuing its professional development programme for the Primary Language Curriculum/Curaclam Teanga na Bunscoile.
+The National Council for Special Education (NCSE) is continuing its professional development programme for the Primary Language Curriculum/Curaclam Teanga na Bunscoile for 2020/21.

 Useful Links and Support Materials for Special Schools and Classes